argonautproject/us-core-patient-data-feed/README.md

 ## 6. Topic Modeling and Discovery (*future work*)

 The standardization of how to model and publish topics for discovery is ongoing work in the FHIR community.
-This guidance does not yet address the standardization of the topic resource itself.
-Instead, it focuses on standardizing the expectations of how clients can create a Subscription to a Patient Data Feed.

-While formal topic publication is not yet standardized, interoperability can still be achieved around subscriptions using the guidance above.
-Servers and clients can agree on the canonical URL, supported resources, and filters as described in this document.
+US Core's Patient Data Feed does not yet address the standardization of the topic resource itself.
+Instead, it focuses on standardizing the expectations of Subscription management, allowing for interoperability based on the canonical URL, supported resources, and filters as described in this document.

 Future work may include:
-1. Standardizing the structure and content of SubscriptionTopic resources
+1. Improving the structure and content of SubscriptionTopic resources
-2. Defining discovery mechanisms for available topics
+2. Enhancing discovery mechanisms for available topics, triggers, and filters
 3. Formalizing the compositional nature of topics and triggers

-Until then, implementers should rely on this guidance and server-specific documentation for creating and managing subscriptions.